manji-0/blog/docs/blog/2021/what-are-the-sre-activities-for-complex-and-large-services.md

 * Improve the reliability of a single or few services.
     * We are responsible for selecting the DataStore and others, but we are not responsible for improving the reliability of the DataStore itself.
 * Manage reliability metrics such as SLI/SLO specific to a particular service.
-* Build the tools and culture for DevOps and evangelize it to your own team.
+* Build the tools and culture for DevOps and evangelize it to your team.

 In contrast, in an environment like Verda, the number of targets above becomes frighteningly large, and it becomes complicated to work well as an SRE...